How to plant and hang iron window boxes on a brick house from someone without a green thumb. Give your home exterior instant curb appeal.

 This post may contain affiliate links.
 See full disclosure here.

 These iron window boxes have brought instant curb appeal to the front of our home.
+Just the same as knowing what windows need shutters.
 I have wanted to add window boxes to the front of our home for many years.
 Thanks to my sister for giving me these two wrought iron planters (alternative here) for helping her move.

 One of the biggest hurdles for me has always been I don’t enjoy planting in the yard.
 The only thing I love doing in the yard is cutting the grass.
 Weird, I know, but I actually enjoy cutting the grass.
 Planting flowers for some people is relaxing.
 For me, it’s stressful.
 However, I knew the front of the house would look nice with the window boxes added